 Fortunately this is a very rare event.
-If you have an older computer, try to use an earlier version of the software, for example 7.11 would be less taxing on your system than 7.12 if your computer is already at its performance limit (i.e. low on memory, slower processor).
-If you have a very new computer there may be an incompatibility with secure boot in Win8 and Win10.
-If the Unified Extensible Firmware Interface (EFI, UEFI) is enabled with Secure Boot then this may result in blocking a required Malvern USB driver from connecting with the Zetasizer.
+If you have an older computer, try to use an earlier version of the software.
+For example 7.11 would be less taxing on your system than 7.12 if your computer is already at its performance limit (i.e. low on memory, slower processor).
+For a very new computer there may be an incompatibility with secure boot in Win8 and Win10.
+When the Unified Extensible Firmware Interface (EFI, UEFI) is enabled with Secure Boot then this may result in blocking a required Malvern USB driver from connecting with the Zetasizer.
 Until these drivers are updated, a known workaround is to permanently disable secure boot at the UEFI level.
 Contact Malvern if you require assistance with this (SBU1046-01).

 And for an ultra-quick-start-guide if you are trying to run it with an instrument (not required to analyze data):

-Once downloaded on a computer with Win7 or Win8 (or earlier will probably still work as well), install the software, do not start it yet, but then plug the USB cable into the computer, connect power to the instrument, turn the instrument on, and let the driver installation finish (this may take a couple of minutes, it goes in two stages, agree that the Malvern driver is unknown to Windows).
-When that is completed, start the software, select Zetasizer Nano, open a new file and you are ready to begin taking measurements.
-The manual for the system is available in pdf after the software is installled, and it can be found at
+Once you downloaded the software on a computer with Win7 or Win8 (or earlier will probably still work as well), install the software.
+Do not start it yet!
+Then plug the USB cable into the computer, connect power to the instrument, turn the instrument on.
+Finally, let the driver installation finish (this may take a couple of minutes, it goes in two stages, agree that the Malvern driver is unknown to Windows).
+When complete, start the software, select Zetasizer Nano, open a new file and you are ready to begin taking measurements.
+The manual for the system is available in pdf after the software is installed.
+For access go to

 There are also a range of other useful documents of interest to help you along, however if you have used the system before you very likely may not need any help.